SamuelSanchez03/ProductManagerApp/README.md

   - Button “Delete Selected” removes all checked items.
   - Button "Add New Product" opens AddProductActivity as a popup.

-- **AddProductActivity.kt**
+- **MainActivity.kt**
   Popup activity that allows users to add a new product.
   - Fields:
     - Name (TextField)
     - Price (Numeric input)
     - Quantity (Numeric input)
   - Button "Cancel" closes the popup and returns to MainActivity.
   - Button “Save” sends a POST request using `viewModel.createProduct()`.
   - After saving, it returns to the main list and refreshes data.
 ---

 ## API Integration